polyformproject/commercial.polyformproject.org/order.md

 The address of vendor's support portal is `Support Portal Address`.
 The telephone number for support requests is `Support Phone Number`.

-# Severity Levels

-- **Critical Support Requests** are support requests that report:

-  - TODO

-  - TODO

-- **Urgent Support Requests** are support requests that report substantial loss of functionality or responsiveness of the software.

-- Other support requests are **Regular Support Requests**.

 # Support Service Levels

 The vendor agrees to respond to support requests as follows: